hasura/3factor/README.md

 ---------------------------------------------------------

 In short, a 3factor app requires you to remove state **management** from your API layer.
 It encourages fine-grained state changes and event generation (in data store) and corresponding event delivery (via event queues) to invoke business logic.
-The business logic can further change the state in any way which is delivered to the subscribed clients via realtime GraphQL.
+The business logic can further change the state which is then delivered to subscribed clients via realtime GraphQL.

 The 3factor app architecture is an implementation of the [CQRS](https://martinfowler.com/bliki/CQRS.html) pattern in many ways.
 The frontend gives the "commands" and then "queries" (subscribes) for the new state while events invoke the business logic behind the scenes.